powercodeacademy/validations-with-form_for-rails/README.md

 - use `form_for` to display a form with Validations
 - print out full error messages above the form

 ## The differences between `form_for` and `form_tag`

-This step will make heavy usage of `form_for`, the high-powered alternative to `form_tag`.
-The biggest difference between these two helpers is that `form_for` creates a form specifically **for** a model object. `form_for` is full of convenient features.
+This lesson uses `form_for`, which is much more powerful and convenient than `form_tag` when working with model objects. `form_for` automatically handles many details for you, such as routing, field naming, and prepopulating values.
+However, in new Rails projects, you should use `form_with`, which is the new standard and combines the best features of both helpers.

 In the example below, `@post` is the model object that needs a form. `form_for` automatically performs a route lookup to find the right URL for post.

 `form_for` takes a block.
 It passes an instance of [FormBuilder](http://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html) as a parameter to the block, which is what `f` is below.
+Again, for new code, prefer `form_with`, but understanding `form_for` is important for working in existing Rails codebases.

 A basic implementation looks like this: